ibm-cloud-docs/AnalyticsEngine/provisioning.md

 Tags:
 ```

-Note: The state indicates the service provisioning status.
+The state indicates the service provisioning status.
 When provisioning is ongoing, it's `inactive`.
 When provisioning has completed, it will be `active`.
+{: note}

 ## Creating a service instance using the Resource Controller REST API